top of page

 Is brow lamination permanent?

 There is a common misconception that brow lamination is the same or similar to microblading.
 This service is completely different than microblading and permanent makeup.
-This is a temporary service where your brow hairs are relaxed and/or tinted, and results will last for up to 4-6 weeks with proper care.
+This service provides temporary results where your brow hairs are relaxed and/or tinted, and results will last for about 4-6 weeks or more with proper care.

 Will Brow lamination give me more brow hair?

 Brow lamination does not create more brow hair.
-It can create the appearance of more brow hair by allowing the hair to lay flat and be more flexible, and to be brushed in the same direction.
+It can create the appearance of more brow hair by allowing the hair to lay flat, to be more flexible, and to be brushed in the same direction.
 It's important to keep realistic expectations with this service and to keep in mind that I am only able to work with the current hair that you have.

 I have an inspiration photo for my brows.
 Can you make my brows look like that?